NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 If you eliminate one distractor, you are choosing among 3 options.
 EV = (1/3) × 4 + (2/3) × (−1) = 1.333 − 0.667 = +0.667.
 This is nearly three times better than a blind guess (+0.25) and dramatically better than leaving the question blank (0).
 Eliminating even a single obviously wrong option makes guessing highly profitable.

-How should I manage the last 30 minutes of NEET PG?
+How should I budget time within each 42-minute section of NEET PG?

 How does NEET PG negative marking compare to INI-CET?